 You do not have to give a reason to cancel the contract.

-The terms of the door written sales contract must contain certain information:
+The terms of the door-to-door written sales contract must contain the following information:

 - The cancellation rights must be written on the front page of the written sales contract or referred to at a different page.
 The notice must also be in a large enough print for you to read (no less than 12 point).